 - Master of Public Health General (offered online and on-campus): An MPH – Generalist (MPH) program with a strong interdisciplinary foundation for practice in public health.

 - Master of Public Health – Environmental Health (offered online and on-campus – STEM designated degree):An MPH – Environmental Health (MPH-EH) program within which a student may choose to emphasize preparation in risk assessment, emergency preparedness, or environmental health policy.

-- Master of Public Health and Master of Public Administration (offered online and on-campus)
+- Joint Degrees in Master of Public Health and Master of Public Administration (offered online and on-campus)

-- Master of Public Health and Health and Human Services. (offered on-campus)
+- Joint Degrees in Master of Public Health and Health and Human Services. (offered on-campus)

 - Graduate Certificates (offered online and on-campus)

-Alexandra Scherba, a recent graduate with a double degree in Master of Public Health and Master of Public Administration, was hired at the Illinois Department of Public Health.
+Alexandra Scherba, a recent graduate with a double degree in Master of Public Health and Master of Public Administration, was hired at the Sangamon County Department of Public Health.
 Check out her video describing her experience at UIS!

 Faculty within the Department of Public Health are committed to producing world class public health professionals to work in the United States and globally to improve health, prevent disease, reduce health disparities, and enhance quality of life through education, scholarship, and service.